cinemaSkrillex/R-Teh/documentation/developper/technology_choices/ecs.md

 2. **Data-Driven Design**

    - **Example**: Game entities defined in external configuration files or databases.
-For instance, a `character` might have data such as `health`, `damage`, and `speed`, stored in JSON, and the behavior is driven by external scripts.
+For instance, a `character` might have data such as `health`, `damage`, and `speed`, stored in JSON, and the behavior is driven by external Scripts.

    - **Why not chosen**: While flexible, it can lead to **separation between data and logic**, making it harder to integrate dynamic game mechanics or behaviors, as the systems need to constantly sync between data and code.